Binh Duong Province General Information

 Binh Duong is a province of Vietnam.
 It is in the southeastern part of the country, north of Ho Chi Minh City.
 The province broke from Song Be Province on January 1, 1997.

-Binh Duong Province has a relatively level terrain and is crossed by the Saigon, Dong Nai, and Bé rivers.
+Binh Duong Province has relatively level terrain and is crossed by the Saigon, Dong Nai, and Bé rivers.

 The area is considered to be good cropland, and agriculture is an important industry in the province.
-Binh Duong is also home to a significant manufacturing industry, and in the first half of 2004, the province had the second highest levels of foreign investment in Vietnam.
-Nike, Adidas, H&M and McDonald’s have set up factories to manufacture goods they sell locally and abroad in the province.
+Binh Duong is also home to significant manufacturing industry, and in the first half of 2004, the province had the second-highest levels of foreign investment in Vietnam.
+Nike, Adidas, H&M, and McDonald’s have set up factories to manufacture goods they sell locally and abroad in the province.
 The southern Di An and Thuan An wards are highly urbanised and are now encompassed within the Ho Chi Minh City metropolitan area.